 This head-removable feature is the foundation for a new series of lab and production-sized milling platforms that are revolutionizing how customers plan their investments and improve their powder processing efficiencies.
 How?
 Simple.
 Because milling heads can be easily removed from their drive/motor, it opens the door for flexible milling platforms where a user can have three or four separate milling heads, but only need one single drive platform.
 Then, when a milling head is installed via the sanitary clamp connection, the system auto-recognizes the technology and sets the operating impeller speeds accordingly.
 Perfect examples of this great advancement can be found in Quadro’s SLS and SDx exchangeable head platforms.

-The benefits of a Comil®
+What the benefits of a Comil?

 Whether you choose the Overdriven or the Underdriven Comil® they both offer the benefits of: